sedol1339/files/abstracts.md

 Federici, M., Tomioka, R., & Forré, P. (2021).
 An Information-theoretic Approach to Distribution Shifts. arXiv, 2106.03783.
 Retrieved from https://arxiv.org/abs/2106.03783v2

+    - We introduce a novel information-theoretical framework for the problem of distribution shift
+    - We analyze four main families of objectives (bottleneck, independence, sufficiency, and separation) and describe some of their guarantees and assumptions
+    - The effectiveness of these criteria is determined by the structure of the underlying data-generating process

 Fortuin, V. (2021).
 Priors in Bayesian Deep Learning: A Review. arXiv, 2105.06868.
 Retrieved from https://arxiv.org/abs/2105.06868v3

+    - A review paper
+    - We highlight the importance of prior choices for Bayesian DL
+    - We hope to motivate practitioners to think more carefully about the prior specification
+    - We present an overview of different priors for (deep) Gaussian processes, VAE, and Bayesian NN
+    - We outline different methods of learning priors for these models from data

 Gilmer, J., Ghorbani, B., Garg, A., Kudugunta, S., Neyshabur, B., Cardoze, D., ...Firat, O. (2021).
 A Loss Curvature Perspective on Training Instability in Deep Learning. arXiv, 2110.04369.
 Retrieved from https://arxiv.org/abs/2110.04369v1

+    - We study the evolution of the loss Hessian during training
+    - We analyze the effects of initialization, architecture, heuristics such as gradient clipping and LR warmup
+    - It is desirable to allow the early optimization trajectory to avoid (or navigate out of) regions of high curvature and go into flatter regions that tolerate a higher LR
+    - We show that LR warmup can improve training stability just as much as batch normalization, layer normalization, MetaInit, GradInit, and Fixup initialization

 Hinton, G. (2021).
 How to represent part-whole hierarchies in a neural network. arXiv, 2102.12627.
 Retrieved from https://arxiv.org/abs/2102.12627v1

+    - How can a NN with a fixed architecture parse an image into a part-whole hierarchy (different for each image)?
+    - The idea is simply to use islands of identical vectors to represent the nodes in the parse tre
+    - We propose an imaginary system called GLOM that should significantly improve the interpretability
+    - The GLOM architecture is composed of a large number of columns: stacks of spatially local autoencoders
+    - The GLOM can be trained end-to-end to reconstruct images with missing regions, but the objective function also includes two regularizers that encourage islands of near identical vectors at each level

 Han, X. Y., Papyan, V., & Donoho, D. L. (2021).
 Neural Collapse Under MSE Loss: Proximity to and Dynamics on the Central Path. arXiv, 2106.02073.
 Retrieved from https://arxiv.org/abs/2106.02073v4